usmantahirr/infobip-notification-service/readme.md

 A robust TypeScript-based service for sending email and SMS notifications using Infobip's API.
 This service provides a simple and secure way to integrate Infobip's messaging capabilities into your applications.

+## Technical Deep Dive

+For a detailed technical overview of the project, including architecture decisions, technology choices, and implementation details, check out our [Technical Blog Post](TECHNICAL_BLOG.md).
+This comprehensive guide covers:

+- Technology stack and reasoning behind each choice
+- Architectural decisions and design patterns
+- Security implementations and best practices
+- Error handling strategies
+- API documentation approach
+- Technical challenges and solutions
+- Future improvements and scaling considerations

 ## Features

 - 📧 Send email notifications with optional file attachments